For more information about having a civil partnership ceremony at a venue in Enfield, view our special occasions brochure (PDF).

 If you were born in the UK on or after 1 January 1983, your birth certificate is not accepted as evidence of nationality.
 If your mother or father were born in the UK before 1 January 1983, their birth certificates can provide evidence of your nationality.
 You should bring:

 To show British nationality through your father, he must have been married to your mother when you were born.
+You may need to show us your parents’ marriage certificate.

 Couples who have formed a civil partnership in the past can convert their civil partnership into a marriage.
 This is possible for couples who registered their civil partnership in England or Wales.
 It's also possible for couples who registered their civil partnership according to the law of England and Wales in a consulate or armed forces base overseas.